Is 4 Weeks a Month? Unpacking the Calendar Conundrum

 The Psychological Impact of Time Perception

 Our perception of time is often subjective.
-The seemingly straightforward concept of a month – a unit of time closely linked to the lunar cycle, initially – has been distorted over centuries through calendar adjustments.
+Plus, the seemingly straightforward concept of a month – a unit of time closely linked to the lunar cycle, initially – has been distorted over centuries through calendar adjustments.
 We tend to perceive four weeks as a month due to the regular structure of the week, a cultural construct rooted in ancient practices that have little direct bearing on the solar year.
 This ingrained perception, reinforced by the frequent use of four-week cycles in various contexts, contributes to the persistent belief in a four-week month.

 Beyond the Gregorian Calendar: Alternative Calendar Systems